 This can scare people.
 Especially people who have been led to believe that there is a single ‘right’ way to do something.
 That you should follow the directions given and not listen to your intuition.
 Because intuition cannot be measured.

 Now don’t get me wrong, I realize that this must sound like some ramblings of a crazy person who is against science.
 But I’m not.
 I have a science degree.
-I work in a science field.
+I have a day job in a science field.
 But I also believe that there is more to this world than we can measure.

 Just because we have not found a way to measure something doesn’t mean that it doesn’t exist.

-This is something that will have many different answers and I can only give my personal definition here in hopes that it will help you in creating your own definition.
+This is something that will have many different answers and I can only give my personal definition here in hopes that it will aid you in creating your own definition.

 A witch is someone who is in touch with their intuition, their emotional self.
 A witch is someone who knows what they want and goes after it.
 Someone who stands in their own power and listens to their own thoughts and opinions over those of others.
 Someone who makes decisions based on information available, and their own personal values.
 A witch is someone who knows themselves, someone who is in touch with their highest self.